 No one taught us to be a parent, and we certainly are not always aware of our reactions towards our children and why these come about.
-When things don’t go according to plan, we resist and get lost in our mental struggles – becoming dissociated from the present moment and getting lost in our thoughts.
-As humans our layers run deep, we inherit genetic libraries of emotional baggage from our parents and past generations that lie asleep in our unconscious.
-These can easily be triggered and as parents we often find ourselves being triggered by our children who are perfectly capable of making us feel out of control.
-They hold the power in our loss of temper and we often times feel the need to fix them.
-They can make us feel powerless, helpless —things we don’t want to feel and in order to gain back the feeling of superiority, we react.
-We forget about connection and feel the need to be in charge.
-We react with: “Why aren’t you more like your sister?”
-“Why can’t you do what I tell you to do?”.
+When things don’t go according to plan, we resist and get lost in our mental struggles, becoming dissociated from the present and getting lost in our thoughts.
+As humans our layers run deep.
+We inherit genetic libraries of emotional baggage from our parents and past generations that lie asleep in our unconscious.
+These can easily be triggered and, as parents, we often find ourselves being triggered by our children who are perfectly capable of making us feel out of control.
+They hold the power in our loss of temper and we often feel the need to fix them.
+They can make us feel powerless, helpless —things we don’t want to feel— and, in order to gain back the feeling of superiority, we react.
+We forget about the connection and feel the need to be in charge.
+We react with: “Why aren’t you more like your sister?”, “Why can’t you do what I tell you to do?”.
 Our children do not need any fixing and they are certainly not inadequate or abnormal.
 But we are held prisoners of our inner critic and we judge them as evil creatures.
 Are they actually evil and chaotic?
-Or do we have a problem with our consistency, our leadership, and how we handle conflicts, and quench every time we say no to them.
+Or do we have a problem with our consistency, our leadership, and how we handle conflicts and quench every time we say no to them?
 Let’s turn the mirror inward.
-We need to set them free from the burden of fixing our unresolved issues.
+We need to set our children free from the burden of fixing our own unresolved issues.

-Let’s live in a state of gratitude, let’s pause and reflect and connect deeply with these higher beings we call our children.
-Let’s give meaning to the way they perceive love and joy and teach them to live and enjoy the moment by living this way ourselves.
-Our children are not the idealized versions of ourselves, they are unique beings, let’s celebrate their individuality!Read more about this movement: The Conscious Parent
+Let’s live in a state of gratitude, let’s pause and reflect, and connect deeply with these higher beings we call our children.
+Let’s give meaning to the way they perceive love and joy, and teach them to live and enjoy the moment by living this way ourselves.
+Our children are not the idealized versions of ourselves, they are unique beings.
+Let’s celebrate their individuality!